About The Electrical Safety Certificate for Landlords and Rentals

 Additionally, your electrical certificates and previous inspection reports are reviewed to identify unresolved issues or areas requiring maintenance.

-Elements an electrical safety checks will cover include:
+Elements an electrical safety check will cover include:

 • Light fittings